What Is Lathe Chuck?

 Through-hole makes machining of larger raw material diameters possible, and functional components hardened and ground on all sides guarantee a high level of run-out and repeat accuracy.
 It also allows for bar-feeding applications for ultimate throughput while keeping the machine running at all times.

 #4.
 Power Lathe Chucks Without Through Holes

-Like the Power Lathe Chuck with Through-holes, these chucks also guarantee a highs level of run-out and repeat accuracy.
-Chucks without through-holes are also well protected from dirt and chips, which makes them suitable for use in both vertical and horizontal lathes.
+Like the Power Lathe Chuck with Through-holes, these chucks also guarantee a high level of run-out and repeat accuracy.
+Chucks without through holes are also well protected from dirt and chips, which makes them suitable for use in both vertical and horizontal lathes.

 #5.
 Pneumatic Power Chuck

 With a large throughbore, this power chuck is good for machining pipe and comparable workpieces commonly found in the oil and gas industries.
 The chucks are pneumatically actuated by means of a mounted or integrated cylinder.